WhakEi/Noto-Color-Emoji/README.md

 4. Add the file you downloaded
 5. Name it whatever you want
 6. Follow the instructions on the app (Varies by phone manufacturer)

+### macOS
+While it seems to be possible, it requires a lot of effort and messing with system files, so this is still being worked on.

+### iOS
+Unfortunately as of right now it seems impossible to change emoji fonts on iOS and iPadOS devices **even with jailbreak**.